Non-Traditional Treatments – New Approaches

 So far, there are treatments, but no cure for mesothelioma.

-Surgery, chemotherapy and radiation therapy are the standard therapies that doctors use to arrest the spread of mesothelioma.
+Surgery, chemotherapy and radiation therapy are the standard therapies that doctors use to arrest the spread of asbestos related cancers.
 Meanwhile, many clinical studies are under way to test new approaches to mesothelioma treatment and to gain better understanding of this complex disease.

 A recently announced clinical study will investigate whether a person’s genes increase their risk of developing mesothelioma.
 Researchers will analyze the DNA of 2,000 people chronically exposed to asbestos, including 1,000 people who have developed mesothelioma and 1,000 who have not developed the disease.
 The study is sponsored by Wake Forest University and involves researchers from the University of Pennsylvania, Mayo Clinic, New York University School of Medicine, Johns Hopkins, Mount Sinai School of Medicine and Memorial Sloan-Kettering Cancer Center in New York.